 You recently refinanced your line of credit with FINSYNC.
 What was that experience like?

 It was completely seamless.
 The application process was simple.
-I had to sync up our bank accounts, which was very easy to do once I dug out my username and password.
-It took a couple of minutes for all the transactions to import and after that, you just hit the submit button and it was that easy.
+First, I had to sync up our bank accounts.
+It was very easy to do once I dug out my username and password.
+It took a couple of minutes for all the transactions to import.
+After that, you just hit the submit button.
+It was that easy.
 I had lenders calling on me within the same day.

 FINSYNC was great throughout the process, not only answering any questions I had leading up to it, but after the fact.
 This is not the type of company that’s just looking to resell your information to a million lenders.

 I even touched base with their customer success team.
-I told Santi what type of loan I was interested in and he was able to talk me through which of my potential matches was the best fit.
-I wanted a loan with no personal guarantee that isn’t tied to me.
+I told Santi I wanted a loan with no personal guarantee.
+One that isn’t tied to me.
+Then, he was able to talk me through which of my potential matches was the best fit.

 What advice do you have for other small business owners?

 I would advise them against doing what I did for the first couple of years, which was winging it.
 Software like FINSYNC is as affordable as you want to make it.
-I think we first signed up for their base package, which was a great value when I saw it was really equivalent to 3 or 4 pieces of software in one.
+I think we first signed up for their base package.
+It was a great value when I saw it was really equivalent to 3 or 4 pieces of software in one.

 At first, I made the mistake of trying to manage everything through a spreadsheet and cutting checks manually.
 Plus, I fell victim to what is considered “easy” by immediately running payroll through one of the larger companies out there, but it cost an arm and a leg and still required a lot of my time.
 Tools like FINSYNC ensure that you don’t have to do it yourself, at a fraction of the cost.

-It really helps manage your business smarter, and you end up saving quite a bit of money from an opportunity cost perspective.
+It really helps manage your business smarter.
+You end up saving quite a bit of money from an opportunity cost perspective.
 You can assign an hourly rate to what your time’s worth.

 When I was just starting out, I would balk at a piece of software that may cost $50 or $100 dollars a month, without realizing that the software would save me five hours a month.
 So effectively I was losing money by not buying the software.
 It’s an investment that will absolutely help you scale your business better.